 At Current market prices, asteroid 16 Psyche contains enough gold and other precious metals to be worth roughly $700 quintillion, which is enough to give every single human being on this planet a private fortune of nearly a hundred billion.
 Scientists just calculated that one of two metallic asteroids floating in Earth’s vicinity may contain precious metals worth about $11.65 trillion.

-Notable space mining challenges include the high cost of spaceflight, unreliable identification of asteroids and areas of the Moon which are suitable for mining and the challenges of extracting usable material in a space environment.
-This last area of extraction is where Tradebloc Inc. will place it’s focus; we plan on filing patients and developing zero G mining equipment.
+Notable space mining challenges include the high cost of spaceflight, unreliable identification of asteroids and areas of the Moon which are suitable for mining, and the challenges of extracting usable material in a space environment.
+This last area of extraction is where Tradebloc Inc. will place its focus; we plan on filing patents and developing zero-G mining equipment.
 We will use the next decade mining space-like materials on Earth to master the techniques that will be used in space.